zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 contracts" <http://szabo.best.vwh.net/smart_contracts_idea.html>`__) or
 even blockchain-based "`decentralized autonomous organizations <http://bitcoinmagazine.com/7050/bootstrapping-a-decentralized-autonomous-corporation-part-i/>`__" (DAOs).
-What Ethereum intends to provide is a blockchain with a built-in fully fledged Turing-complete programming language that can be used to create "contracts" that can be used to encode arbitrary state transition functions, allowing users to create any of the systems described above,
+What Expanse intends to provide is a blockchain with a built-in fully fledged Turing-complete programming language that can be used to create "contracts" that can be used to encode arbitrary state transition functions, allowing users to create any of the systems described above,